-In tree topology, we have the main node also known as the root node, which lay at the top of the tree and all the systems of the network form a hierarchical structure to that root system.
-A tree topology is also known as hierarchical topology.
-Wide area network often uses tree topology and a tree topology could be also seen as the extension of bus topology and star topology.
+In tree topology, we have the main node, which is also known as the root node that lies at the top of the tree, and all the systems of the network form a hierarchical structure to that root system.
+We can call a tree topology a hierarchical topology for this very reason.
+Wide area networks often use tree topology, and a tree topology could also be seen as the extension of the bus and star network topologies.

-- It is easy to add a new system in the tree topology.
+- It is easy to add a new system to the tree topology.

 - Error detection is also easy.